Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly recommends using after login to save authenticated state, providing clear context.
-It does not explicitly mention when not to use or alternatives, but the suggestion is sufficiently directive.
+Explicitly states 'Use after login to save authenticated state,' providing clear context for when to use it.
+Does not mention when not to use or explicitly name alternatives, but the context is sufficient.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.